A short journey through some Web Development Project methodologies

 I love hearing people's criticisms and comparisons with past projects they've worked on.
 Agile, it's a nice idea.
 In almost every project I have been on, the approach has been slightly different.
 Borne typically out of past experiences.
 Anything I've read about Agile, it sounds completely logical.
 The 12 principles and values.
 The are all very reasoned in my opinion.
 Unfortunately, the reality is that they are not all followed.
 So when a company says they "are an Agile" team, it is hardly ever the case where this is strictly true.
 They cherrypick the desired principles that work for them, and ignore the rest.
 Mostly it tends to be the business is incompatible with Agile.
 It's not to say that it could never work, but not without a significant overhaul of most legacy businesses, and how each Department functions.
 It is especially true when working in a company where software is not your primary business, but rather a way you conduct the vast bulk of your business.

 So without fail, issues typically crop up.
 I'm well used to this now.
 In a personality test I've completed, the one area I scored lowly on is essentially not liking change.
 To me, as a Developer, that shouldn't come as quite the shock.
 It's not that I entirely fear changes in a project, I would happily roll with those.
 It is just sometimes a major change can lead to the unfortunate conversation that it will have an impact on delivery.
 People will look to you as the Developer, and want you to say it can be absorbed with negligible impact to the schedule.
 Usually slurping up some contingency time you've banked for such an event.
 I wouldn't mind only that a change usually means losing some previously planned scope from the project, and in some cases, a major loss of scope from the Product.
-As a Developer, we do, much like the Product Owner, have an invested interest in delivering the best product we can, unfortunately, sometimes we can't do that.
+As a Developer, we do, much like the Product Owner, have a vested interest in delivering the best product we can, unfortunately, sometimes we can't do that.
 That is why I dislike change.
 However, that might be considered un-Agile according to one of the main tenets.

 Waterfall / Iterfall

-When studying for my degree, we learned about the basics of Web Development Methodologies.
+When studying for my degree, we learned about the basics of Development Methodologies.
 A focus of which was Waterfall.
 The idea that you have absolutely everything you need up front and a series of stage gates, or milestones which need to be hit to continue to the next phase.
 If a change happens at a later phase, you essentially have to go backwards to the first phase, and revisit and pass all gates again.
 This is incompatible with Agile, obviously.
 It relies on the fact you have all the requirements up front, and absolutely none of these change.
 In an idealistic world, absolutely no further requirements would crop up after the development phase has begun.
 The business world is littered with failed software projects, and by failure, there are varying degrees of failure.
 From complete budget and deadline overrun, to outright non-completion of the project.

 Iterfall is an Iterative Waterfall model.
 Similar to above, but you expect there to be change, and not every stage gate needs to be revisited when a change happens.
 It tries to be an improvement on the Waterfall model.
 It kind of ends up being the go-to project methodologies when projects start to flounder, in order to exact some type of milestone orientated approach.